 As it is essential to improve our understanding, diagnosis and treatment of migraine disorders, a coordinated and cooperative research effort is essential to achieving this goal.

 He specializes in gastrointestinal motility disorders such as gastroesophageal reflux disease, gastroparesis, functional dyspepsia, constipation, and Irritable Bowel Syndrome.
 He also has a specific interest in Cyclic Vomiting Syndrome (CVS) which has some common relationships with Migraines.
 He has written numerous research papers, book chapters and review articles and has been funded by the NIH as well as foundations for his research.
 He is currently running an NIH funded clinical study examining the central nervous system changes in patients with CVS.

-Board certified Endocrinology and Metabolism, Experience includes Assistant Professor at Mass General Hospital with special interest in reproductive endocrinology and women’s health, and then Director at Pfizer in Early Development.
+Board certified in Endocrinology and Metabolism.
+Dr. Taylor is currently Vice President, Clinical Development at Medimmune, the global biologics R&D arm of AstraZeneca, Previously, she was Assistant Professor at Mass General Hospital with special interest in reproductive endocrinology and women’s health, and then roles of increasing responsibility at Pfizer and then Novartis.